xmos/xcore_iot/doc/tutorials/freertos/getting_started.rst

   $ make run

 will run it on the board with xscope enabled so that all debug output from the application will be routed to the terminal.

+All applications have a README file with additional instructions on how to setup, build and run the application.
+See the :doc:`FreeRTOS Examples <examples/index>` page for a list of all example applications.

 Including the RTOS Platform
 ===========================